 Which Size Grain?

 Like white rice, brown rice is also available in a range of different sizes.
-Size affects the texture and taste of the rice with short grain brown rice tending to be be softer and fluffier.
+Size affects the texture and taste of the rice with short-grain brown rice tending to be softer and fluffier.

 How to Store Brown Rice